kwiatks/climate-change-setup-oxford/README.md

 ### PAIRS GUI

-This section shows how to use the PAIRS GUI functionality in a sample datalayer over Winchester in Hampshire.
+This section shows how to use the PAIRS GUI functionality on a sample datalayer over Winchester in Hampshire.

 Make sure you are logged in
 ![](https://github.com/kwiatks/climate-change-setup-oxford/blob/master/images/p-gui-001.png)